isomerpages/mse-greenplan/index.md

       alt: Green Plan Ministers
       image: /images/SGP_Home.jpg
       subtitle: "THEMES #!"
+  - resources:
+      title: Latest News
+      subtitle: Learn more
+      button: View More
   - infopic:
       title: What Does The Green Plan Seek To Achieve?
       description: With these ambitious, concrete targets over the next 10 years, it